 - Diagnostics and imaging in medicine

-Most often, image bounding box object detection deep learning is used for more complicated tasks than other image annotation methods.
+Most often, 2d bounding box annotation service is used for more complicated tasks than other image annotation methods.
 This is because it enables robots to develop a higher-level judgment.
 Some of the industries that use semantic segmentation most often include:

 - Waste management